InchanterX/lab_2_shell_M/README.md

         ...
 ```

-5. And now you can create whatever you want!
-After finishing your all you need to do is to save you file and on the next launch of the console it will appear.
+1. And now you can create whatever you want!
+After finishing all you need to do is to save your file and on the next launch of the console it will appear.
 Here is the example of ready pwd command.
 ```python
 import logging
 import src.infrastructure.constants as constants